JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L1-Load_data_from_text_files.md

 <br>
 <br>

-> **Think as a BI analyst**:  Even though Excel is limited in the amount of data it can hold, it can be a very useful tool for analysing smaller data sets or providing aggregate information to users.
+> **Think like a BI analyst**:  Even though Excel is limited in the amount of data it can hold, it can be a very useful tool for analysing smaller data sets or providing aggregate information to users.
 For example, Pivot tables provide a rapid way to share findings and provide interaction for users.
 A good BI analyst will use Excel where it is appropriate even when more sophisticated tools are available.
 <br>

 ### Lesson objectives